-Raising chickens can be a rewarding experience, whether as a commercial venture or a hobby and doesn’t require much equipment.
-Chickens are relatively easy to care for and can even make fun pets.
+Raising chickens can be a rewarding experience, whether as a commercial venture or a hobby, and it doesn’t require much equipment.
+Chickens are relatively easy to care for and can even make engaging pets.
 However, there are several factors to consider before embarking on this venture.

 Why Raise Chickens?